singhsa3/Emotions/README.md

 code: features.py:
 This file does the following
 1. Consolidate the multiple feature pickle files (We did it to process in parallel) into one feature file one for librosa and one for wave2vec \
 2. Create labeled dataset by each therapist and emotion.
 For example: Yared Alemu_fear.csv.
+High and medium are given 1 values and low is given 0.
 In other words we made this binary classification problem \
 3. We also had to balance the data in the sense that for each classification we have have equal number of data points \

 #### Step 4 : Model building using Librosa